hongkongkiwi/semver/README.md

 # Semver (Semantic Version)
-semver is a functionality built in C, that compares two semantic versions of a dependency.
+semver is a functionality that compares two semantic versions of a dependency.
 The inputs allow for multiple comparisons, which are passed in as follows:

 Valid Input = "\<Valid Semantic Version String\> {any whitespace} \<Valid Semantic Version String\> {any whitespace}>"